anime-kun32/HiScraper/README.md

 # Scraper API

 This is a Python-based web scraper deployed on Vercel.
-It scrapes data from a specific URL, parses the HTML, and returns the data as JSON.
+It scrapes data from a [hianime.to's](https://hianime.to) a-z list ,  parses the HTML, and returns the data as JSON.

 ## API Endpoints